This post was last updated on October 17th, 2022 at 03:23 pm

 Final thoughts about Milan

 I liked the city a lot, and I highly recommend it for spending a weekend, max. three days.
-Take it easy, see the most famous landmarks, do some shopping, have an aperitivo at Navigli or a lovely dinner.
+Take it easy, see the most famous landmarks, do some shopping (shopping in Milan is much better than shopping in Rome) have an aperitivo at Navigli or a lovely dinner.
 The city has an excellent public transport system & it is clean and safe.
 Therefore, Milan is female solo traveler approved!